hkdobrev/blog/README.md

 ---

 Another aspect of that is I am open sourcing my blog posts.
 Anyone could see drafts or propose a pull request.

+---

+All content is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+See the [license file](LICENSE.md).